The 7th International Photography Annual

 This will feature information and sample detail image for each artist included.

-$40 for up to three entries submitted. $10 per each additional entry.
+$25 for one entry, $40 for two or three entries, and $10 per each additional entry.
 Number of entries is unlimited.

 Fees are non-refundable.
 Entry fee must be paid by U.S. check or money order made payable to MANIFEST,

 or by credit card via PayPal.
 (If paying by PayPal or credit card PLEASE use the paypal link provided on the page that follows the submission of the online entry form.)
 Beyond this nominal fee, the requirements spelled out here, and providing print-quality digital images of selected works, there are NO hidden costs or obligations associated with participation, and NO obligation to purchase additional copies of the printed publication.

 Manifest is a 501(c)(3) non-profit and state-funded charitable organization operated by artists, for artists, with no reserve or endowment.
 All proceeds from entry fees fund project-related expenses.
 Not unlike paying a fee to enter a marathon race, this democratically enables our organization's projects to happen.
 For over a decade Manifest has earned an international reputation for producing quality exhibits and publications, and benefitting the artists involved over time on its meager budget.
 Our board of directors and small dedicated staff work hard to make involvement with Manifest projects well worth the effort and cost to do so.
 It is important to note that this jury fee is the only cost charged by Manifest for participation.

 How many works can or should I submit?